 EURAD implements in a collaborative way those aspects of RD&D activities required within national research RWM programmes as well as associated activities where synergy from Joint Programming at European level has been identified.
-The prioritised scope identified is described more fully in the Strategic Research Agenda (SRA - see Section 3) and will support achievement of EURAD Vision.
+The prioritised scope identified is described more fully in the Strategic Research Agenda and will support achievement of EURAD Vision.

-2.4.2.
-Address important and complex issues and enable expert networking
+Address important & complex issues and enable expert networking